Lucretia Coffin Mott (1793-1880)

 In January of 1868, her beloved husband of 56 years, James, passed away.
 This was one of many difficult losses in her life’s journey, for she had lost children, siblings and her adoring mother and father.
 She continued for 10 years serving on the Board of the Pennsylvania Peace Society until 1880.
 When she passed away on November 11, 1880, she left a proud legacy of service in the cause of women’s and civil rights.

-Anna Davis Hallowell, James and Lucretia Mott: Life and Letter (Boston, New York: Houghton, Mifflin and Company, 1884).
+Anna Davis Hallowell, James and Lucretia Mott: Life and Letters (Boston, New York: Houghton, Mifflin and Company, 1884).

 Jennifer Fisher Bryant, Lucretia Mott: A Guiding Light (Women of Spirit) (Grand Rapids, MI: W. Eerdmans Pub., 1995).